pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/deploy-pachyderm-jupyterhub.md

     Kubernetes v1.16 is not supported, including Minikube deployments.
-    If you already have a local Pachyderm deployed with Kubernetes v1.16, you might not be able to deploy JupyterHub on the same Kubernetes cluster by using Pachyderm deployment script.
+    If you already have a local Pachyderm deployed with Kubernetes v1.16, you might not be able to deploy JupyterHub on the same Kubernetes cluster by using the Jupyter deployment script.

 For more information about JupyterHub requirements for Kubernetes, see [Zero to JupyterHub with Kubernetes](https://zero-to-jupyterhub.readthedocs.io/en/latest/).